patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/wizard/wizard.md

 <img src="./img/standard-wizard.png" alt="Simple wizard" />

 1. **Header (modal wizard only):** Modal wizards always have a header area that minimally contains the wizard title and a close button.
-The title should be action oriented and reflect the intended outcome of the wizard, e.g. "Create resource."
+The title should be action oriented and reflect the intended outcome of the wizard, such as "Create resource."
 You may optionally also include a description below the wizard title.
 2. **Steps sidebar:** Enumerated steps are displayed in the sidebar.
-Steps can be fixed or updated as the user proceeds through the process (see Progressive Wizard).
+Steps can be fixed or updated as the user proceeds through the process (see progressive wizard).
 3. **Visited step:** A step that has been already visited.
 In most cases users can click this step to return to a prior point in the flow.
 4. **Current step:** The current step is always highlighted.
 5. **Disabled step:** Steps that follow the current step are usually disabled to enforce the sequential flow.
 6. **Step title:** The Step title is unique to each step, and should reinforce the outcome of the individual step.
 It may match the Current step indicated in the steps sidebar, or as in the example image, it may be more verbose.
 7. **Body:** The contents of a step itself.
 Any valid form elements can be incorporated within the body.
 The size of the modal that contains the wizard can be adjusted based on the contents of the body section.
 If the height of the body section causes the bottom of the modal to push beyond the height of the viewport, a vertical scrollbar will appear.
 However it is recommended to break your workflow into small enough steps so that scrolling is not necessary on typical monitor sizes.
 8. **Button footer:** Buttons control the wizard flow.
-Default buttons are Next, Back, and Cancel.
-You may optionally add other actions, e.g. Skip to Finish or Start Over.
+Default buttons are "Next," "Back," and "Cancel."
+You may optionally add other actions, such as "Skip to finish" or "Start over."
 There should only be one primary action in the footer and it should be the farthest left action.

 #### Behavior
 In a standard wizard the user moves through the wizard sequentially, a step at a time.
 The Next button is always used to advance the wizard.
 In addition:

-* The Back button is disabled on the first page of the wizard.
+* The "Back" button is disabled on the first page of the wizard.
-* To abandon the wizard, the user selects Cancel in the button footer or the Close button in the header.
+* To abandon the wizard, the user selects "Cancel" in the button footer or the "Close" button in the header.
 Closing the wizard will discard current changes, so it may be appropriate to insert a confirmation message before executing this operation.
-* Wizard steps are skippable if the user configures them to be
+* Wizard steps are skippable if the user configures them to be.
-* The user can jump to steps directly if the user clicks on a step in the nav (if the step is not disabled)
+* The user can jump to steps directly if the user clicks on a step in the nav (if the step is not disabled).

 ### Wizard with sub-steps
 Sub-steps can be added to the sidebar.
 Use sub-steps when there is a hierarchical relationship between a group of steps, if a primary step contains too much content to be displayed on one page, or when there is a set of optional settings that make sense to group together where the user need not visit each page.